Textron eAviation eVTOL (concept design)

 - Fuselage: Carbon fiber composite

-- Windows: Panoramic wrap around windows allowing forward, left, right for spectacular views
+- Windows: Panoramic wrap around windows allowing forward, left, right visibility for spectacular views

 - Tail: Inverted V-tail off the end of the twin-booms

 - Safety features: Distributed Electric Propulsion (DEP), provides safety through redundancy for its passengers and/or cargo.
 DEP means having multiple propellers (or ducted fans) and motors on the aircraft so if one or more propellers (ducted fans) or motors fail, the other working propellers (or ducted fans) and motors can safely land the aircraft.
-The aircraft can also land like an airplane in case of an emergency.
+There are also redundancies of critical components in the sub-systems of the aircraft.
+In case of emergency, the aircraft can also land like a conventional airplane.

 Company Insights: